 What Does Salad Cream Taste Like?

-The ingredients for salad cream are pretty simple:
+The ingredients for salad cream are fairly simple:

 Spirit Vinegar, Canola Oil, Water, Sugar, Mustard, Salt, Egg Yolks, Modified Corn Starch, Xanthan Gum, Guar Gum, Colored With Riboflavin.

-In terms of ingredients, it's fairly similar to mayonnaise or Miracle Whip, but the consistency is more like ranch dressing – and of course, it has a hint of mustard that gives it a bit of extra colour and flavour.
+In terms of ingredients, it's fairly similar to mayonnaise or Miracle Whip, but with a hint of mustard that gives it a bit of extra colour and flavour.
 It's also significantly less sweet than Miracle Whip.
 There really isn't a US equivalent I've ever encountered.

 Where Can I Get Salad Cream Outside the UK?

 The easiest place to get salad cream in the US is on Amazon.
-They ship pretty much everywhere, and while it's more expensive than a bottle purchased in the store, most people won't be buying it often enough for it to be a huge deal.
+They ship pretty much everywhere, and while it's usually more expensive than a bottle purchased in the store, most people won't be buying it often enough for the price difference to add up.

 If you have a British grocery store nearby, it's pretty likely they'll have salad cream.
-Most stock a pretty good selection of Heinz items, though salad cream isn't quite as common as Heinz beans or Branston Pickle.
+Most stock a pretty good selection of Heinz items, though salad cream isn't quite as common as Heinz beans, Digestives, or Branston Pickle.

 Salad Cream on British TV

-- Last of the Summer Wine – In Series 22, Episode 9, there's a brief discussion where it's mentioned that no good comes from being promoted – “they start turning up their noses at salad cream and next thing, it's French dressing.”
+• Last of the Summer Wine – In Series 22, Episode 9, there's a brief discussion that shows the sort of reverse snobbery often found in humble, working class communities.
+It's mentioned that no good comes from being promoted – “they start turning up their noses at salad cream and next thing, it's French dressing.”

-- Still Game – In Series 3, Episode 1, Jack and Victor are on holiday in Toronto and they're served some very “American” sandwiches.
-Jack mentions that he's always wanted to say.
-“Give me a pastrami on rye and hold the, erm…hold the…that stuff that looks like salad cream.” (by which he meant mayonnaise) – Watch it on Netflix
+• Still Game – In Series 3, Episode 1, Glaswegians Jack and Victor are on holiday in Toronto and they're served some very “American” sandwiches.
+Jack mentions that he's always wanted to tell someone, “Give me a pastrami on rye and hold the, erm…hold the…that stuff that looks like salad cream.” (by which he meant mayonnaise) – Watch it on Netflix

-- Mount Pleasant – Salad cream scores a couple of mentions in Mount Pleasant, once in Series 1, Episode 8, then again in Series 2, Episode 2.
-That's not at all surprising, given that Mount Pleasant is a very working class show, and salad cream is a not exactly a gourmet condiment.
+• Mount Pleasant – Salad cream scores a couple of mentions in Mount Pleasant, once in Series 1, Episode 8, then again in Series 2, Episode 2.
+That's not at all surprising, given that Mount Pleasant is a very working class show, and salad cream is a not known for being a gourmet condiment.
 In both cases, it's discussed as a sandwich ingredient – once in place of mayo in an egg-mayo (like egg salad sandwiches in the states), and another time, ham and salad cream sandwiches are mentioned.
 Watch it HERE on Acorn TV

 Save it to Pinterest!